llendway/github_for_collaboration/github_for_collaboration.md

 then you are finished and don't need to install Git.
 On a Windows machine, you may not even be able to type the `which git` command successfully.
 This should be fixed by installing git.
 Or you will have to use the shell.

-* If you do not have Git installed, you need to install it.
+  2. If you do not have Git installed, you need to install it.
 The instructions are slightly different for Windows and Macs.

-* On a Windows machine:
+  **On a Windows:**

-  + Install [Git for Windows](https://gitforwindows.org/).
+  * Install [Git for Windows](https://gitforwindows.org/).
 When asked about “Adjusting your PATH environment”, make sure to select “Git from the command line and also from 3rd-party software”.
 Otherwise, we believe it is good to accept the defaults.
-  + R Studio for Windows prefers for Git to be installed below C:/Program Files and this appears to be the default.
+  * R Studio for Windows prefers for Git to be installed below C:/Program Files and this appears to be the default.
 This implies, for example, that the Git executable on my Windows system is found at C:/Program Files/Git/bin/git.exe.
 Unless you have specific reasons to otherwise, follow this convention.

-* On a Mac:
+  **On a Mac:**

-  + Go to the shell/terminal and enter **one** of these commands to elicit an offer to install developer command line tools.
+  * Go to the *shell/terminal* and enter **one** of these commands to elicit an offer to install developer command line tools.
 Accept the offer ... click on install.

 ```
 git --version
 git config
 ```

-  + Some of you on a Mac may need to do the following in the terminal if you try to open a project unsuccessfully.
+  * Some of you on a Mac may need to do the following in the *terminal* if you try to open a project unsuccessfully.
 You'll find out if this is the case in a moment.

 ```
 xcode-select --install
 ```

-* Now, go back to the Console in R Studio and install the `usethis` package in R Studio.
+  3. Now, go back to the *Console* in R Studio and install the `usethis` package in R Studio.
 Then, close R Studio and reopen it.

-* Load the `usethis` library by running the following piece of code in the console:
+  4. Load the `usethis` library by running the following piece of code in the *console*:

 ```
 library(usethis)
 ```

-* Run the following code in the console with some minor changes.
+  5. Run the following code in the *console* with some minor changes.
 The `user.name` is your Git username.
 This can be different from your GitHub username, although it might be a good idea to just keep it the same.
 The `user.email` *MUST* be the same as your GitHub user email.

 ```
 use_git_config(user.name = "Jane Doe", user.email =       "jane@example.org")
 ```